diefenbach/django-lfc/docs/user/miscellaneous/roles.rst

 Owner

-    Can do anything on his own private content objects.
+    Can do anything on his own private content objects, except change permissions.

+    Once the object is submitted or published the owner has to retract the object to be able to modfiy it.

 Editor

-    Can do anything on content objects.
+    Can do anything on content objects, except change permissions.

 Reader